 1. What is counterparty risk in DeFi?

-Counterparty risk in DeFi is the chance that a smart contract, protocol, or system you depend on will fail to work as expected.
-Unlike traditional finance, where you trust institutions, in DeFi, you trust code and protocol design.
+It is the risk that a smart contract, protocol, or system you depend on will fail to perform as expected.
+Your counterparty in DeFi is code and protocol design, not a human institution.

-2. Is counterparty risk higher in DeFi than in banks?
+2. Is counterparty risk higher in DeFi than in traditional banks?

-The risk is different, not necessarily higher or lower.
-Banks have insurance and regulations, but can freeze accounts or fail, while DeFi protocols have transparent code but no legal recourse if something goes wrong.
+The risk profile is different, not simply higher or lower.
+Banks have regulatory insurance and legal recourse.
+DeFi protocols have transparent code but no legal obligation, and rarely any insurance.

 4. Are stablecoins exposed to counterparty risk?